openela/governance/repository_structure.md

 Branches will be used to identify the target for each source package.
 For example:

+In openela-main organisation, these branch names are specified:

 * Base: el-8.8, el-9.0, el-9.1
 * Modularity: el-8.8-module-$STREAM, el-9.1-module-$STREAM

+In openela-contrib, these branch names are specified:

+* Base: el-9.0-contrib, el-9.1-contrib
+* Module component: el-9.1-module-$STREAM-contrib

 *note: refer to the Contributor Policy for specifics on contributions.*